Create a sweet holiday unicorn pillow using cozy fleece! A fun sewing project and a great gift. Free sewing pattern and

 I’m offering the free pattern below which includes the holly.
 I hope you enjoy creating this pillow and if you do I would love to see!
 Please tag me @craftingcheerfully or use the hashtags #craftingcheerfully, #craftingcheerfullyunicorn so I can see.

 DIY Holiday Unicorn Pillow

-- Free printable pattern – Grab the free file by filling out the purple form at the end of this post)
+- Free printable pattern – Grab the free file by filling out the purple form at the end of this post.

 - White Fleece – about 1/2 yard